Jumieka Langwij

 chokop adj. crowded, cluttered

-chos v. extend credit, purchase on credit
+chos v.
+1. trust; 2. extend credit, purchase on credit

 chrang adj. strong